tesseralis/quickgame/README.md

   Sent by the client to request a change of player role.
 * move: Object encoding of a single move (specific to each game).
   Sent by the client to request a move.

+## TODO
+### Important
+This is a list of things I (Nathan) believe to be necessary for our MVP.
+* Ability to start a new game in a gameroom
+* Display current players and people in the room
+* Display messages sent from the server
+* Change role in client

+### Not Important
+* Look up FSM, Dispatchers, and other Akka stuff to see if we can make things more modular